 She started selling at local farmers markets with success, and has since expanded to shops and cafes throughout the United Kingdom.

 With dedication to her diet and protocol, Alice mostly maintains her clear skin.
 When she experiences a rare flare-up, she can usually pinpoint the reason: drinking alcohol or verging from her diet or routine.
 She remains 95 percent vegan.

 After years of searching, she’s beyond relieved to have found something that works, and shares her ups and downs generously on Instagram – for she knows what it’s like to feel hopeless.

 “I’ve found so many people who are there for you, if you’re having a bad day,” she says.
 “It’s a really nice community that helped me on days when I felt like rubbish.
 It makes you feel like you’re not alone.”

-Cornerstones of Alice’s Daily Regimen
+Cornerstones of Alice’s Natural Regimen for Eczema

 • Lemon water – She starts the morning with warm lemon water to flush the toxins from her blood.